couchbase/cbft/DESIGN.md

 ## MCP updates the plan (UP0)

-The MCP is awoken due to its subscription to Cfg changes (from the IC0 step from above) and splits the index definition into one or more PIndexes.
-The MCP then assigns the PIndexes to cbft nodes (there's only one cbft node so far, so this is easy; in any case, the planner already is able to assign PIndexes to multiple nodes).
+The MCP is awoken due to its subscription to Cfg changes (from the IC0 step from above) and splits the index definitions into one or more PIndexes.
+The MCP then assigns the PIndexes to cbft nodes (there's only one cbft node so far, so this is easy; in any case, the planner already is able to assign PIndexes across multiple cbft nodes).

 The MCP then stores this updated plan into the Cfg.